auslavs/blog/content/posts/barcode-properties.md

 b = (25.4 * 4) / 0.334 = 304.19 - Our number of dots is likely to be 4 as this is close to 300 dpi.

-Therefore, the true x-value will be:
+Therefore, the true X-Dimension will be:

 (25.4 / 300) * 4 = 0.339

 #### Calculating the quiet zone
-The quiet zone for the barcode is to be 10 times the x-value, so 10(0.339) = 3.39mm
+The quiet zone for the barcode is to be 10 times the X-Dimension, so 10(0.339) = 3.39mm

 ### Calculating the width of a Code 128 Barcode